gajus/turbowatch/README.md

 ## Project root

-A project is the logical root of a set of related files in a filesystem tree and it is used to consolidate watches, e.g. the top workspace in a monorepo.
+A project is the logical root of a set of related files in a filesystem tree.
+Watchman uses it to consolidate watches.

 By default, this will be the first path that has a `.git` directory.
+However, it can be overridden using [`.watchmanconfig`](https://facebook.github.io/watchman/docs/config.html).

 ### Rationale